jeffrey-l-turner/CPSC-370_BTC_derivates_AI_Chapman/workspaces/rgb/lecture_notes.md

 * Classes: Classes can be used to create new types of objects and can be used to create new instances of those objects.
 * Modules: Modules can be used to group related code together and can be imported into other modules.

-Some programming languages support a wider range of first class attributes than others.
+Some programming languages support a wider range of first class objects than others.
 For example, some languages support first-class classes, which means that classes can be passed as arguments to functions and returned from functions.
 Other languages support first-class modules, which means that modules can be passed as arguments to functions and returned from functions.

-First class attributes are important because they allow programmers to write more expressive and flexible code.
+First class objects are important because they allow programmers to write more expressive and flexible code.
 For example, by passing functions as arguments to other functions, programmers can create reusable and composable code.
 By storing classes and modules in data structures, programmers can create more modular and reusable code.

-## Concurrency and First Class Attributes
+## Concurrency and First Class objects

 Composition is considered first class in Rholang programming language.
 This means that compositions can be passed as arguments to functions, returned from functions, and stored in communication channels.